ARTenshi/robovision_ros2/robovision_4/README.md

 image_transport::Subscriber sub = it.subscribe("camera/image", 1, callback_image);
 ```

 That was easy... but now we need to create the callback function!
-The basic structure consist of a function's name and, as a parameter, the variable with the data type that will enter.
+The basic structure consists of a function's name and, as a parameter, the variable with the data type that will be entered.
 In this case, our `msg` variable is of type `ImageConstPtr`:

 ```
 void callback_image(const sensor_msgs::ImageConstPtr& msg)
 ```

 Inside this function, we can process our data.
-The `try` and `catch` statementa in C++ are to prevent our program to break if an error occurs, but can be ommited.
+The `try` and `catch` statements in C++ are to prevent our program from breaking if an error occurs, but can be omitted.
 Therefore, let's focus on our callback function.
 We first need to transform our `ImageConstPtr` data in the `msg` variable to `cv::Mat`:

 ```
 cv::Mat img;